-Water mains shall be laid at least 10 feet horizontally from any existing or proposed sewer.
+Water mains shall be laid at least ten feet horizontally from any existing or proposed line carrying non-potable fluids such as, but not limited to drains, storm sewers, sanitary sewers, combined sewers, sewer service connections, and process waste or product lines.
 The distance shall be measured edge to edge.
-In cases where it is not practical to maintain a ten-foot separation, the District may allow deviation on a case-by-case basis, if supported by data from the design engineer.
-Such deviation may allow installation of the water main closer to a sewer, provided that the water main is laid in a separate trench or on an undisturbed earth shelf located on one side of the sewer and on either case, at such an elevation that the bottom of the water main is at least 18 inches above the top of the sewer.
-In areas where the recommended separations cannot be obtained, either the waterline or the sewer line shall be constructed of mechanical joint pipe or cased in a continuous casing.
+In cases where it is not practical to maintain a ten-foot separation, the DNR-Public Drinking Water Branch may allow deviation on a case-by-case basis, if supported by data from the design engineer.
+Such deviation may allow installation of the water main closer to a non-potable line, provided that the water main is laid in a separate trench or on an undisturbed earth shelf located on one side of the non-potable line and on either case, at such an elevation that the bottom of the water main is at least 18 inches above the top of the non-potable line.

+In areas where the recommended separations cannot be obtained, either the waterline or the non-potable line shall be constructed of mechanical or manufactured restrained joint pipe, fusion welded pipe, or cased in a continuous casing.
+Casing pipe must be a material that is approved for use as water main.
+Conventional poured concrete is not an acceptable encasement.